WordPress/gutenberg/README.md

 Note, you might experience problems that seem to be related to the tests starting the Appium server, for example errors that say `Connection Refused`, `Connection Reset` or `The requested environment is not available`.
 Sorry about that this is still a WIP, you can manually start the Appium server via [appium desktop](https://github.com/appium/appium-desktop) or the cli, then change the port number in the tests while optionally commenting out related code in the `beforeAll` and `afterAll` block.

-For a more detailed outline of the UI tests and how to get started writing one please visit the [Project Wiki](https://github.com/wordpress-mobile/gutenberg-mobile/wiki/Getting-started-with-UI-tests)
+For a more detailed outline of the UI tests and how to get started writing one please visit the [UI Test documentation](https://github.com/wordpress-mobile/gutenberg-mobile/blob/__device-tests__/README.md)

 ## Static analysis and code style